UmerTariq1/legalize-pk/federal-constitution/article-260.md

 “ joint sitting ” means a joint sitting of the two Houses ;

-“ Judge ” in relation to the Supreme Court or a High Court, includes the Chief Justice of the Court and also includes—
+“ Judge ” in relation to the Federal Constitutional Court or the Supreme Court or a High Court, includes the Chief Justice of the Court and also includes—

 (a) in relation to the Supreme Court, a person who is acting as a Judge of the Court ; and